Travel

 A – Requirements for accepting third-party reimbursements

-2 – When a third party reimburses employees for travel expenses, the employee may be reimbursed at most the GSA rate for meals and incidental expenses and other actual costs as allowed by travel policy.
+2 – When a third party reimburses employees for travel expenses, the employee may be reimbursed at most the per diem for meals and incidental expenses and other actual costs as allowed by travel policy.

 B – Options for handling third-party reimbursements